darksworm/argonaut/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

+If you haven't let us know what/how/why you're working on, your contribution might get rejected, but please don't get discouraged - just get a 👍 from one of the maintainers in the issues section and you're ready to rock and roll.

+If you'd like to contribute, but don't know where to start - check the issues labeled "good first issue".

+🤖 AI aided contributions are welcome.
+Just make sure to add proper test coverage!

 ## How to Contribute a New Theme

 To add a new theme to the project: